-11. Spend your budget wisely
+11. Spend your budget on a teen bedroom wisely

 Like any room, the key to longevity is to go for timeless style on the expensive elements, like furniture, and use accessories and accents to inject the latest trends.
 Invest in a quality bed or headboard with a grown-up feel for your teen now, and for the guest space their room is likely to become when they leave home.
 Ditto wardrobes.
 Upcycle solidly made secondhand furniture with paint.

-12. Choose a space-saving bed
+16. Choose a space-saving bed

 Make sure there’s sufficient head height for your teen to sit underneath without feeling claustrophobic.
 Changing the bedlinen will be challenging; flat sheets are easier than fitted.
 Find a ladder with decent depth flat rungs, instead of skinny rails that are painful on bare feet.
 Failing that, investigate beds with built-in storage and storage headboards – both great options for hiding and stashing clutter (and other stuff you probably wish you didn't know about).

 How can you make a teen bedroom look good?

 The best way to make a teen bedroom look good, is to first ensure you have plenty of storage.
 Clutter is pretty much guaranteed with teenagers, but having enough space to make sure most thing can be put away easily (baskets are great for throwing stuff in to free up floor space) will help the rest of the room feel bigger, brighter and, well just better.